-Since spring has finally sprung, I can start thinking more about farmers’ markets and local berry stands.
+Since spring is just around the corner, I can start thinking more about farmers’ markets and local berry stands.
 Nothing beats the taste of fresh ripe raspberries.
 So.
 Good.
 While you won’t ever find me hating on fruit, there are a lot of people that do.
-Eating fruit can lead to digestive upset and several trips to the bathroom, the latter of which I say is a reason to consume more fruit, not avoid it.
+Some are concerned about the glycemic load in fruit.
+Others are afraid of the carbs.
+However, a healthy diet does include fruit, as well as carbs.
+While thoroughly chewing your fruit is one way to counteract the effects of blood sugar concerns, eating fruit can lead to digestive upset and several trips to the bathroom.
+This is one reason it is imporant to consume more fruit, not avoid it.

-If you are concerned about possible toxin buildup in your body or dysfunctional elimination pathways, it might be time to start working on cleaning them up.
-Fruit can be a great way to get started, but for those looking for more powerful cleansers or who may have years of toxins to work through, herbs can be very effective.
+If you are concerned about possible toxin buildup in your body or dysfunctional elimination pathways, it might be time to start working on cleaning things up.
+Your body detoxes every single day without your conscious effort, but in our modern world most of us need to take an active role in cleansing for optimal health.
+You can start that process today by adding more fruit to your diet.
+If you are looking for more powerful cleansers or have years of toxins to work through, herbs can be very effective.
 If you are ready to take steps toward a cleaner and healthier body, check out my herbal consultations.